Community-Based Disaster Risk Reduction

 However, CSOs have been facing the challenges in the process of DRR implementation.
 Though disaster has been recognized as a problematic issue, clear and explicit operational and preparedness plans in CSOs remain far from adequate.
 This is perhaps due to the lack of conceptual clarity in the minds of CSO leaders in DRR efforts.
 In addition, CSOs have been struggling with other internal challenges and issues such as shortage of DRR-mandated staff, high staff turnover, institutional boundaries between emergencies and DRR, poor documentation of organizational records, and a lack of practical guidance for staff.
 Furthermore, many CSOs have issues related to external factors such as funding.
 Their activities face the problem of sustainability over a longer period of time, especially once the CSO withdraws from the field.
 Thus, even though the initiatives are started with CSOs interventions, it is important to link them to local government activities and incorporate them into policies (Shaw, 2009).
 While CSOs have been advocating the importance of DRR and focusing on the root causes of disaster occurrence, there is still a strong interest by governments and donors in the emergency phase.
 The low profile of DRR work in comparison to emergency relief has made it unattractive to donors and governments.
 International funds are more easily available when a state of emergency is declared.
 Most donors are aware of the negative image that failed investments generate for the predisaster phase.

 The DRR efforts by CSOs and LGs are also affected by the leadership of the national government.
 When national budgets are tight, governments tend to spend less on prevention and DRR and more on postdisaster response and recovery.
 There are two main reasons for this.
-First, investments in DRR may not yield benefits for many years, which makes it difficult to justify diverting scarce funds from other sectors such as rural health where benefits are more upfront and visible.
-Second, even if measures to reduce risk are successful, it can be difficult to prove that it was due to investments in prevention.
+First, investments in DRR may not yield benefits for many years, which makes it difficult to justify diverting scarce funds from other sectors, such as rural health, where benefits are more upfront and visible.
+Second, even if measures to reduce risk were successful, it can be difficult to prove that it was due to investments in prevention.
 The problem is further compounded by the fact that there are more funds available for response than for prevention.
-It is however considered due to DRR is still addressed in isolation from development processes.
+It is thought that this is because to DRR is still addressed in isolation from development processes.
 A more integrated approach based on the two-way linkage between disasters and development is necessary, and the effectiveness of DRR will lead to development and vulnerability reduction.
 Thus, not only program implementation with communities but also advocacy efforts by CSOs is critical.
 This should be addressed by governments, donors, and international/regional actors.
 They and LGs could utilize a regional network for CSOs such as ADRRN and a global network for CSOs such as the Global Network for Disaster Reduction.
 As stressed by Shaw (2009), it is key for CBDRR to establish partnership and collaboration among stakeholders at the local and other levels.

 Other Nontraditional Stakeholders